bluezald/web-dev-tools/AWS/README.md

     - foundational structure
     - root resource
   - Cross Region Replication - Replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
 Buckets that are configured for object replication can be owned by the same AWS account or by different accounts.
 You can copy objects between different AWS Regions or within the same Region.
+  - Object Storage
+  - Buckets - Global namespaces
+  - Managed by AWS - one of the oldest products in AWS
 - CLI to upload files to `S3`
 ```
 aws s3 cp <local_folder> s3://<bucket>/<remote_folder> --recursive --exclude "<pattern>"